PowerPowder/CCNA-notes/chapter2.md

     <br>
 </div>

-Unicast means one MAC address represents one interface on the Ethernet LAN.
+**Unicast address**: one MAC address represents one interface on the Ethernet LAN.

-Broadcast address has a value of FF:FF:FF:FF:FF:FF, frames sent to this address should be sent to every device on LAN.
+**Broadcast address**: has a value of FF:FF:FF:FF:FF:FF, frames sent to this address should be sent to every device on LAN.

-Multicast address specifies a certain subset of devices on the Ethernet LAN.
+**Multicast address**: specifies a certain subset of devices on the Ethernet LAN.

 ### Half and Full Duplex

-Half duplex means that a device must wait to send while receiving a frame.
+**Half duplex**: means that a device must wait to send while receiving a frame.

-Full duplex means that a device can send and receive at the same time.
+**Full duplex**: means that a device can send and receive at the same time.

-CSMA/CD is used with hubs to detect and action collisions in half duplex mode.
+**CSMA/CD**: used with hubs to detect and action collisions in half duplex mode.

 Hubs do not use half-duplex logic, devices must do this, hubs just repeat any incoming signals to all other ports.